ckxng/wakeup/README.md

 CEF2go is licensed under the 3-CLAUSE BSD LICENSE.
 See cef2go.LICENSE for details.

-Chromium Embedded Framework licensed under the 3-CLAUSE BSD LICENSE.
+Chromium Embedded Framework is licensed under the 3-CLAUSE BSD LICENSE.
 See https://code.google.com/p/chromiumembedded/ for details.

 AngularJS is licensed under the MIT license.
 See angularjs.LICENSE for details.